GateNLP/corpusconversion-conll2003/README.md

 If the script prepare.sh is run and a directory work already exists it is assumed to already contain the correctly expanded files and it will be used as is.

+## Requirements

+* Needs Java and Scala installed
+* Needs GATE 8.4.x installed and the environment variable `GATE_HOME` set to the installation directory
+* Only works on Linux, Mac and under Windows probably only in some form of Linux-compatibiity mode

 ## Steps

 * run ./prepare.sh dir1 dir2 dir3 where dir1 contains the conll2003 archives dir2 contains the LDC94T5 archive and dir3 contains the Reuters zip files